yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

 Later DeepSeek V2/V3/R1 [3][4][5] imroved MoE by introducing shared experts [3] and gating bias [4][5], which finally leads to auxiliar loss free MoE models [4][5].
-This is essentially attributed to the fact that when shared experts (decided as 1 by deepseek team) are used, imbalance of experts routing problem can be mitigated by forcing a punishment of a bias score over a large pool of experts (256).
+This is essentially attributed to the fact that when shared experts (chosen as 1 by deepseek team) are used, imbalance of experts routing problem can be mitigated by forcing a punishment of a bias score over a large pool of experts (256)[11].

 <br />